 Some of this increased competition is coming from big company executives who compose articles crafted by a support team of writers and PR agencies.
 They realize that producing content is a great way to increase awareness for their agendas and brands.
-Perhaps they’ve read my book The Content Code, which articulates this very strategy.
+Perhaps they’ve read my book The Content Code

 I was incredibly disappointed my article didn’t make the cut.
 It was the most-researched post I had ever delivered to the publication and it took many hours of work.

 I’m not giving up, at least for now.
 But to continue to compete in this crowded content channel, I’ll have to spend even more time to develop even better articles.
 Or maybe I’ll have to pay for a support team to help me with the research and writing if I want to keep up.
 In any event, the cost of producing this content is going to go up, up, up.

 Maybe I’ll be able to compete, maybe not.
 If the personal and financial cost of producing articles for the HBR continues to rise and I keep getting rejected, I’ll have to drop out of the competition eventually.
 It won’t be a sustainable strategy for a little guy like me and the people with deep pockets will prevail.